Ricwolf19/API-Rest-NodeJS/README.md

-# Node.js SQLite RESTful API
+# Node.js SQLite RESTFUL API

 This project implements a RESTful API using SQLite as the database, Prisma as the ORM, Node.js, TypeScript, and Express for server-side development.